oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/anon-customer-user.md

 ## The AnonymousCustomerUserToken
 The token is [`Oro\Bundle\CustomerBundle\Security\Token\AnonymousCustomerUserToken`](../../Security/Token/AnonymousCustomerUserToken.php) class which extends from `AnonymousToken`.
 It is tied with `CustomerVisitor` entity class which persisted anonymous customer user data for later use.
 Besides it, token
 stores info taken from cookie: `visitor_id` and `session_id`.
-If user belongs to Organization it can have `organizationContext` thanks to
-`OrganizationContextTokenTrait`.
 To provide compatibility with Symfony security system in case of first token initialization it filled with `Anonymous Customer User` string:

 ```php
 $token = new AnonymousCustomerUserToken(